compassd/dcompass/README.md

 # Why Do I Ever Need It?
 Imagine you are living in a county where your ISP constantly hijacks your DNS requests and responses.
 There are solutions like DNS-over-HTTPS or DNS-over-TLS.
 You can use software like [CoreDNS](https://coredns.io) or stubby, but they don't simply solve the problem as only using DoT/DoH is slower in most cases.
 In order to concurrently query and not be trapped by ISP, you then try to have software like [SmartDNS](https://github.com/pymumu/smartdns) or [Overture](https://github.com/shawn1m/overture) to offer yourself some flexibility on dispatching DNS requests.
-However, everyone have their own story, those preset rules don't fit all at once.
+However, everyone has their own story, those preset rules don't fit all at once.
 What's even worse is that you probably want to have DNS-level ad-blocking functionality, do you really want to add another layer of AdGuard Home?
 Can you do all of these at once?
 Indeed, you can. `dcompass` gives you full-freedom in matching and handling every DNS requests via custom routing table, and also finely-grained control over usages of upstreams.